niksilver/201-PocketPiano/README.md

 If there is no synth module in a slot you select then you won't get any sound.

+Installing and using extra patterns is exactly the same, but installation is in the patterns folder.

 The double tap time is 500ms.
 That's the time required from pressing a button down the first time, to pressing the same button down a second time.

+You don't need to fill all twelve pattern or synth slots.
+But if you try to use a slot that isn't filled then you won't get any sound.

 ## Changes

-The changes to allow this are all in mother.pd:
+The changes to allow the second synth layer are all in mother.pd:
 * In [pd synth-select] there is a new patch [pd synth-select-layer].
 * In [pd synth-select] there is a new selection object to load synths 7 to 12.
 * In [pd auto-load-synths] we change [i 6] to [i 12] to load more synth modules.
 * In [pd auto-load-synths] we send more loadbangs (they go to the new synth modules).
-* In [pd auto-load-synths] we load filenames that start with `%d-` instead of just `%d`, in case a folder called `10-MySynth` gets confused with `1-MyOtherSynth`.
+* In [pd auto-load-synths] the [makefilename] object loads filenames that start with `%d-*` instead of just `%d*`, thatk a folder called `10-MySynth` doesn't get confused with `1-MyOtherSynth`.

+The changes to allow the second pattern layer are exactly the same as for the second synth layer, but for the pattern patches.

 ## Important notes